Christenberry Fieldhouse

 In October 2011, a set of bleachers was added to one end zone of Christenberry Fieldhouse.
 The new bleachers are the new location of Augusta University's student section, known as "JagSwag".
 These new bleachers officially hold room for 405 spectators, raising the official capacity of the Fieldhouse from 2,216 to 2,621.
 A second set of bleachers was added to the opposite end zone during the 2012 offseason, boosting the official seating capacity to its current figure of 3,026.
 The record attendance of 3,718 was set on February 3, 2010, in a 73–59 win over archrival University of South Carolina Aiken.
 This figure also marked the highest attendance ever to witness an Augusta State athletic event, and also marked a new Peach Belt Conference attendance record.

 In 2023, Augusta University officials announced that Christenberry Fieldhouse would undergo significant renovations.
 Renovations would include an expanded donor space in the venue, as well as the addition of the Harris Sports Performance Center - a new student athletic sports training center, an improved new sound system, and additional lighting as well as a redesign of the exterior of the building to match University colors/branding.

-The Alvin and Yvette Harris Sports Performance Center – named for the big-hearted couple who are longtime university supporters – will be constructed in the upper mezzanine on the south side of Christenberry Fieldhouse.
-The Harris Sports Performance Center will be equipped with essential fitness machines, free weights, and other tools to help student-athletes boost strength and enhance performance, while also providing appropriate training and conditioning to help prevent injuries.
+The Alvin and Yvette Harris Sports Performance Center named for university supporters Alvin and Yvette Harris will be constructed in the upper mezzanine on the south side of Christenberry Fieldhouse.
+The Harris Sports Performance Center will be equipped with fitness machines, free weights, and other tools for student-athlete strength, performance, training, conditioning, and injury prevention.